Finding cheap flights to anywhere is easy and won’t take you hours to search for. Here’s how to find the best deals:

 5) Fly From an Alternate Airport

-This typically only works if you are flying to or from a larger city, but can save you a ton of money.
+This typically only works if you are flying to or from a larger city, but can save you a ton of money on flights.
 When I fly to London, I almost always find the best deals by flying into Gatwick, or Stansted, and rarely Heathrow, the main airport.

 By the time I had paid for the return train journey, my savings amounted to less than $10, and it took me much longer to get where I was going than had I flown into another airport.